Zhou Yixuan

 Zhou Yixuan (周艺轩 (周藝軒, Zhōu Yìxuān); born December 11, 1990) is a Chinese rapper, singer and actor.
-He is a member and leader of Chinese-South Korean group UNIQ under Yuehua Entertainment and Chinese group New Storm which debuted in 2019 after winning the survival show All For One.
+He is a member and leader of Chinese-South Korean group Uniq under Yuehua Entertainment and Chinese group New Storm which debuted in 2019 after winning the survival show All for One.

 Early life

-Yixuan was born in Shengzhou, Zhejiang, China in the town of Chengguan on December 11, 1990.
+Zhou Yixuan was born in Shengzhou, Zhejiang, China in the town of Chengguan on December 11, 1990.
 He attended Shengzhou No.2 Middle School and went on to attend Beijing Contemporary Music Academy and was scouted by Yuehua Entertainment at a dance competition.

 Career

-2014–2015: Debut with UNIQ
+2014–2015: Debut with Uniq

-On September 24, 2014, Yixuan was introduced as the 5th member of UNIQ.
+On September 24, 2014, Zhou was introduced as the 5th member of Uniq.
 The group officially debuted on October 16, 2014, with their single, Falling in Love.
-Yixuan co-wrote the Chinese version of the song.
-In 2015, Yixuan co-wrote the Chinese versions of three songs for UNIQ's first EP, EOEO优+ which includes EOEO, Luv Again, and Listen to Me.
+Zhou co-wrote the Chinese version of the song.
+In 2015, Zhou co-wrote the Chinese versions of three songs for Uniq's first EP, EOEO优+ which includes "EOEO", "Luv Again", and "Listen to Me".